gpeiris/Box-Plots/README.md

 ### Site Box Plots (qualityIndicatorBoxPlots.py)
 This code returns all box and whisker plots of the patient data for a given anatomical site.
 The box and whisker plot will show the qi's of all three MLC leaf widths.

-To run, select an anatomical site and type it into line 5 where prompted.
-Run the code to generate the box and whisker plot which will appear in a folder marked "Boxplots".
+Run the code and you will be prompted to select an anatomical site.
+Select from PROSTATE, LUNG and LIVER (all caps) and hit enter to generate the box and whisker plot.
+Uncomment line 93 to save figures in a folder marked 'Boxplots'.

 ### Site QI v Volume (QIvVolume.py)
 This code returns a scatter plot of a qi against Volume [cc].
 All three leaf widths will be on the same plot with a corresponding trendline.